vmware-archive/lobot/README.md

 ## Install

-Add lobot to your Gemfile, in the development group:
+Add lobot to your Gemfile, in the test group:

-    gem "lobot", :group => :development
+    gem "lobot", :group => :test

-## Generate
-Lobot is a Rails 3 generator.
-Rails 2 can be made to work, but you will need to copy the template files into your project.

-### For Jenkins:

-    rails g lobot:install jenkins

-### For TeamCity:
+### To Install
-Lobot only creates your EC2 instance and installs the build server.
-Configuration for TeamCity still needs to be done manually.

-    rails g lobot:install teamcity
+    rails g lobot:install

 ## Setup
 You can use a generator to interactively generate the config/ci.yml that includes some reasonable defaults and explanations.